Guten morgen! After a whirlwind couple of days in Cologne, Germany, we’re back from DMEXCO 2018. Below are my top three takeaways.

 There is a growing emphasis on personalizing interactions with people to take advantage of the one-to-one nature of interaction in the online world.
 The point was well highlighted by one presenter who took to polling the room on what language(s) they spoke — French, Spanish, German, Swedish, and English.
 Most of the room raised their hands at the latter, but many had another native language…thus why the presentation was in English.
 However, in the online world, you have the ability to personalize, with the use of data (and AI if you’re up for it), to “speak their language.”

-Fun fact: DMEXCO gods provided great weather on day one and two, only to fulfill the tradition of rain once during the week on day three, reminding us that DMEXCO is all about preparation and tradition:
+Fun fact: In 2018 the DMEXCO gods provided great weather on day one and two, only to fulfill the tradition of rain once during the week on day three, reminding us that DMEXCO is all about preparation and tradition:

 - It will rain… somehow, sometime